Apply To CCPA Today

 1. Submit the above documents

-2. Our registrar will connect with you to book a live-virtual or in-person audition & interview date/time
+2. Our registrar will connect with you to book a virtual interview or in-person audition & interview date/time slot.

-3. If you are unable to do a live-virtual or in-person audition and choose to submit your audition by video, your video must be received with the above documentation (see details below).
+3. If you have not opted for an in-person audition, then you must submit your audition by video along with the above documentation (audition details below).

 Step 3: Prepare Your Audition